 Programmable Central Bank Digital Currencies (CBDCs) could be used for state surveillance while posing risks to privacy and cybersecurity that could undermine trust in central bank money, according to an International Monetary Fund (IMF) policy brief.

-The latest policy brief that “summarizes the main takeaways from new wave” of chapters for the IMF’s CBDC Handbook warns that CBDCs could be perceived as an instrument for state surveillance where people’s transaction histories, demographics, and behavioral patterns are collected, processed, and stored.
+The latest policy brief that “summarizes the main takeaways from a new wave” of chapters for the IMF’s CBDC Handbook warns that CBDCs could be perceived as an instrument for state surveillance where people’s transaction histories, demographics, and behavioral patterns are collected, processed, and stored.

 According to the brief, “Central Bank Digital Currency: Progress And Further Considerations:”